ayanava314/GIT-ETF/index.md

+---
-# Geometric Invariant Theory and ETF — Reading Course (2025)
+title: "Geometric Invariant Theory and ETF — Reading Course (2025)"
+---
 Welcome!
 This is the shared workspace for our reading course on **Geometric Invariant Theory and ETFs**.